poke-nerd/PWT-Simulation-Tournament/README.md

 ## Future Plans
-- Export to HuggingFace or Kaggle
+- Make Youtube Video expaming how to run one yourelf
 - Animated replays w/ trainer cards and battle stats
 - Support for Gen 9 + advanced AI archetypes